Fraechmc/PythonProject/README.md

 option 4: Exit
 This will allow the user to leave

 If i was to do this improve this, I would focus on validation.
 The user can enter different data types and so on causing the application to fail.
+Also add more data to lists/dictionaries.